shameekagarwal/Data-Structures-and-Algorithms/Strivers A2Z DSA Course Sheet/Step 16: Dynamic Programming/Step 16.7: DP on LIS/Number of Longest Increasing Subsequence.md

 # Number of Longest Increasing Subsequence

 - https://leetcode.com/problems/number-of-longest-increasing-subsequence/
+- thought process - for lis ending at i, we do not care how - we want the "count" of all "max lis lengths" possible which "end at i"
 - [Longest Increasing Subsequence](./Longest%20Increasing%20Subsequence.md) with maintaining counts -
   - if larger, reset count to `count[j]`
   - if equal, add `count[j]`